TwistNet-2D: Learning Second-Order Channel Interactions via Spiral Twisting for Texture Recognition: Experiments

 \section{Experiments}

-We evaluate \TwistNet on four benchmarks to answer three questions: (1)~Does explicit second-order modeling improve over first-order baselines?
-(2)~How does \TwistNet compare to recent efficient architectures?
-(3)~Which components contribute most to performance?
+We evaluate \TwistNet on four benchmarks under a uniform from-scratch protocol, and we use the resulting numbers to address four questions: whether explicit second-order modeling improves over first-order baselines when transfer learning is removed, how \TwistNet compares to recent efficient and high-capacity architectures under the same protocol, which components of \TwistNet contribute to its performance, and whether the directional heads acquire interpretable orientation selectivity.